TomasHubelbauer/apple-notes-database/README.md

   The expected body is of the same format as the corresponding GET method.
   There is no return value.

+- `DELETE type/id` - delete the note of the given type.

+  There is no return value.

 ## Design

 Entity/type approximates a database table and is implemented using Apple Notes